“Coding” is Confusing People

 How can the same product cost $10,000, $10,000,000, or be impossible to build based on factors that management isn’t even aware of?
 There is a saying that software projects don’t fail for technical reasons but in practice it’s impossible for management to tell why they fail.
 Looking back on a project the costs seems inevitable, but they were not.

 A CTO incorrectly applies an emerging database technology they read about on Hacker News.
-Three years later the company has a team migrating to a more proven solution while others deliver features at a hobbled pace.
+Three years later the company has a team migrating to a more proven solution while others keep the lights on.

 A project has stagnated for years without new features while competitors whittle at the company’s market share.
 Millions are poured into development and UX and there isn’t an automated test in sight.